Raattis/LinearHierarchy/README.md

                 while(tree's node count < tree size)
                     add_node(tree);

                 // N is just an arbitary number.
-The size of the tree is used for this in the tests, but it doesn't have to be for (N)
+                // The size of the tree is used in the tests, but it doesn't have to be. int N = tree size;
+                for (N)
                     travel_to_random_leaf(tree);